paulenriquez/server-playbooks/README.md

 - **Sets `PermitRootLogin` to `prohibit-password`** — Coolify requires this to be able to operate on the server.
 See https://coolify.io/docs/knowledge-base/server/openssh.

 > [!IMPORTANT]
-> Make sure to run `base` first before running `coolify`.
+> Make sure to run `basics` first before running `coolify`.
 This is to ensure that the `PermitRootLogin` setting isn't overriden.

 Once installed, Coolify will be accessible at `http://<YOUR_SERVER_IP>:8000`